Magical Bedtime Stories for Little Kids

 Repetition and predictable lines

-Children love knowing what’s coming.
-Repeat a comforting line each night or a refrain within the story so they can anticipate and say it with you.
-This predictability is calming.
+Kids love knowing what’s coming.
+Repeat a comforting line in the story so your child can anticipate it and say it with you.
+Predictability is calming.

 Visual cues and gestures

 Gentle gestures—tucking a toy, pointing to a moon sticker—anchor the story in the real world.
-Use these sparingly; they should soothe, not excite.
+Use them sparingly so they soothe rather than excite.

 When a child is scared